Diseases & Conditions

 Bands of strong connective tissues called ligaments join the pelvis to the sacrum, creating a bowl-like cavity below the rib cage.

-Because the pelvis is a ring-like structure, a fracture in one part of the structure often happens along with a fracture or damage to ligaments at another point in the structure.
-Doctors have identified several common pelvic fracture patterns.
+Because the pelvis is a ring-like structure, when you fracture one part of the structure, there is often a fracture or damage to ligaments at another point in the structure.
+There are several common pelvic fracture patterns.
 The specific pattern of the fracture depends on the direction in which it was broken and the amount of force that caused the injury.

 In addition to being described by the specific fracture pattern, pelvic fractures are often described as "stable" or "unstable," based on how much damage has occurred to the structural integrity of the pelvic ring.